ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

    ```
    {: codeblock}

-If you are using Transit Gateways or Direct Links, you need to create ingress routing table with ingress VPC routes.
-Ingress routes enable you to customize routes on incoming traffic to a VPC from traffic sources external to the VPC's availability zone (IBM Cloud Direct Link 2.0, IBM Cloud Transit Gateway, or another availability zone in same VPC).
+If you are using Transit Gateways or Direct Links, you need to create ingress routing table with ingress {{site.data.keyword.vpc_short}} routes.
+Ingress routes enable you to customize routes on incoming traffic to a {{site.data.keyword.vpc_short}} from traffic sources external to the {{site.data.keyword.vpc_short}}'s availability zone (IBM Cloud Direct Link 2.0, IBM Cloud Transit Gateway, or another availability zone in same {{site.data.keyword.vpc_short}}).
 For more information and design considerations, refer to [Interconnectivity solutions overview for VMware Solutions in {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-interconnectivity-overview) and [{{site.data.keyword.vpc_short}} routing tables and routes](https://{DomainName}/docs/vpc?topic=vpc-about-custom-routes&interface=ui#egress-ingress-overview)].
 {: note}